Skip to content

 How Connected Is Woodbury University?
 Social Capital & Cross-Class Networks

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Woodbury University, with an economic connectedness score of 1.69 (about 1.0 is the national norm).
-Its friending bias is low (-0.00), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Woodbury University.
+Its economic connectedness score is 1.69, where about 1.0 is the national norm.
+Its friending bias is low (-0.00), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 4% of students take part in civic and volunteering activity.

 1.69